 The October, 1929 stock market crash, the Depression, and the arrival of talking pictures had a major impact on the movie business and performers.
-By the early 1930s, Al's starring days were over ... paydays were infrequent and much less than his hefty 1920s earnings ... and he - and many others - faced tough times finding work.
-Al's investments in the stock market and real estate had soured.
-He needed income and began free lancing, picking up a few film jobs whenever and wherever he could.
-He did vaudeville and also tried the legitimate theater but results were negative.
-A few tidbits from this time period:
+Al's starring days were over by the early 1930s, and he - and many others - faced tough times finding work.
+Paydays became infrequent and much less than his hefty 1920s earnings.
+His investments in the stock market and real estate had soured and he was in court many times about missed alimony and child support payments.
+And in the 1930 census, Al and June had moved in with Al's parents in Los Angeles.
+He needed income and began free lancing, picking up a few film assignments whenever and wherever he could.
+He even tried the legitimate theater but results were negative.
+A few trade and newspaper tidbits from this time period:

 January 21, 1930 Van Nuys (California) News newspaper: "Mr. and Mrs. Al St. John and their son, Raymond, are spending a month in San Francisco.
 Mr. St. John, well known as a moving picture actor, is to play the leading male part in 'Bambi' [sic] which is opening at one of the theatres in the northern city.
 Mrs. St. John is better known under her stage name of June Price."